Danish Financial InstitutionsDownload PDF version

-The legal framework pertaining to financial institutions in Denmark is primarily based on the relevant EU legislation as further described below.
-The Danish Financial Supervisory Authority (in Danish: Finanstilsynet) (the “Danish FSA”) supervises the financial institutions and has the authority to make certain decisions with regards to their activities.
+The legal framework pertaining to financial institutions in Denmark is primarily based on EU legislation.
+The Danish Financial Supervisory Authority (the “Danish FSA”) supervises the financial institutions.

 The Danish financial sector is subject to intensive regulation.
-The main source of regulation is the Danish Financial Business Act (in Danish: Lov om finansiel virksomhed) which is supplemented by a number of executive orders, provisions contained within other acts and case law interpreting the above provisions.
+The main source of regulation is the Danish Financial Business Act which is supplemented by several executive orders and provisions contained within other acts.

-The requirements for carrying out the abovementioned activities in Denmark depend on the nationality of the financial institution in question.
-In general, the activities described are subject to a licensing requirement.
-In compliance with EU legislation and principles, financial institutions within the EU/EEA may carry out such activities to which they have obtained the relevant license from their home country without obtaining a separate Danish license.
-However, it is a condition that the Danish FSA has received prior notification from the relevant authority which supervises the foreign entity in question.
-Two months after notification from the relevant supervisory authority to the Danish FSA, an EU/EEA entity may also choose to establish a branch in Denmark.
-The Danish FSA will request additional information from the foreign supervisory authority in question.
+The requirements for carrying out activities in Denmark depend on the nationality of the financial institution in question.
+In general, the described activities are subject to a licensing requirement.
+In compliance with EU legislation and EU principles, financial institutions within the EU/EEA may carry out such activities to which they have obtained the relevant license from their home country without obtaining a separate Danish license.
+However, it is a condition that the Danish FSA has received prior notification from the relevant authority in the home land of the financial institution which supervises the foreign entity in question.

 An entity which has obtained a license from a country outside of the EU/EEA is required to obtain a Danish license from the Danish FSA prior to carrying out the relevant business activities in Denmark.